FIVER FEST ‘HOW TO DO IT’ GUIDE

 NATIONAL FIVER FEST NOW RUNS OVER 2 WEEKS

-You can get access to the files for your town, edited by us ready for you to print, by submitting the form here or if your town has taken part previously, just email us at firstname.lastname@example.org to tell us you’ll be taking part again.
+You can get access to the files for your town, edited by us ready for you to print, by submitting the form here (please submit this again even if you have taken part previously).

 We ask you to promote offers from shops around you too, print them out and put them on all the shops’ counters.